ozcodex/mine_game/README.md

   - fix the inventory size on bookshelf
   - fix the inventory size on vessels shelf
   - fix the inventory size on armor stand
-  - fix the inventory size on armor view
   - fix the inventory size on beehive
   - modify the skin list to the windows size
   - remove senseless items from thrirsty